WallStreetMojo

 source: Salesforce SEC Filings

-suppose a Company XYZ hires a housekeeping Company MNC to look after the cleaning and maintenance of its offices.
-The contract is for 12 months, and the Company XYZ pays $ 12,000 in advance for a year.
+Suppose a Company XYZ hires a housekeeping Company MNC to look after the cleaning and maintenance of its offices.
+The contract is for 12 months, and Company XYZ pays $ 12,000 in advance for a year.
 Thus, at the start of the contract and time of payment, MNC has not yet earned $ 12,000 and will record it:

 It is how Deferred Revenue on the Balance Sheet will look like